 The Truth is Longer Than a Lie is a play available for both live performances and in book form.
 The play is published by Black Pepper Press.
 To purchase, please go to the link below.
 Also see below for a synopsis.
-Further dates are to be announced shortly for late 2020 and 2021.
 Please email firstname.lastname@example.org for bookings.